ol1mowski/Portfolio.dev/README.md

 ## ⭐️ Show Your Support

-If you like this project, please give it a ⭐️ on GitHub—it means a lot!
+If you like this project, please give it a ⭐️ on GitHub—it means

----

-This README not only introduces your project but also emphasizes your skills and the technologies you've used.
-It’s designed to be engaging, with clear calls to action that encourage visitors to explore your work and connect with you.